 Browse the following sessions to discover what The University of British Columbia has in store for Congress 2019!
 Please note this listing is preliminary and subject to change.
-Confirmed sessions will be published by the end of December 2018.
+Confirmed sessions will be published soon.

 Production of Michel Tremblay’s Hosanna May 27 – June 8

 This Canadian classic by Michel Tremblay will be produced in the intimate Dorothy Somerset Studio Theatre by the Department of Theatre and Film to celebrate its 60th anniversary.
 Featured as the eponymous character is MFA Acting candidate, Frank Zotter.
 Hosanna, written in 1973, traces the fateful Hallowe’en night of a storied Montreal drag queen who dresses up as her ideal, Elizabeth Taylor in in the classic film Cleopatra, while everyone at the party has conspired to dress the same, and have all done it better!
 The drama is a close examination of identity and the tribulations of love and loyalty.